gplepage/vegas/doc/source/background.rst

 	J(y(x)) \propto \frac{1}{|f(x)|}.

 Such transformations greatly reduce the standard deviation when the integrand has high peaks.
+(Indeed, |sigmaI| vanishes for the optimal transformation if the integrand is positive (or negative) everywhere.)
 Since

 .. math::